vkubicki/Sernel/README.md

 # Sernel

-Kernel methods in Scala.
-At first to learn, but who knows ?
+Kernel methods in Scala, to learn, at the moment.

 # To Do